Skip to main content

 Time per client5-10 hours20 minutes (review + commentary)

-According to Forrester’s 2024 Total Economic Impact studies, the average ROI on business process automation is 200% in the first year.
-For reporting automation, the ROI is often higher because the time savings are so measurable and the task is so consistently repetitive.
+According to Forrester’s 2024 Total Economic Impact studies, average ROI on business process automation hits 200% in the first year.
+Reporting automation often beats that benchmark because the time savings are measurable and the task is so consistently repetitive.

 How do you connect multiple data sources into one report?

-The key is choosing a central reporting platform that connects to your data sources via API, then building templates that pull live data automatically.
-You don’t need to export CSVs or copy-paste between tools.
+Choose a central reporting platform that pulls from your data sources via API, then build templates that display live data.
+Skip CSV exports and copy-paste workflows entirely.
 The data flows from source to report without a human in the middle.
+Set one refresh schedule and the template updates itself.

 What parts of the report should stay manual?

-According to McKinsey’s 2024 Global Survey on AI and Automation, 60% of occupations have at least 30% of tasks that could be automated.
-For reporting, the automatable portion is closer to 80% (all the data handling), but the remaining 20% (the analysis) is where your value lives.
+According to McKinsey’s 2024 Global Survey on AI and the Future of Work, 60% of occupations have at least 30% of tasks that could be automated.
+For reporting, the automatable portion is closer to 80%.
+The remaining 20% is where your fees are justified.

 Automate completely:

-• Pulling data from platforms (traffic, rankings, conversions, ad spend)
+• Pulling data from platforms (traffic, rankings, conversions, ad spend, revenue)

 • Calculating period-over-period changes